Gunstock Mountain Resort: History

 In the summer of 2009, Gunstock underwent a $4 million expansion effort to make the mountain more family-friendly and easier for learners.
 The biggest project was the installation of a new fixed-grip, 1207 ft quad chairlift placed near the Gunshy Double Chairlift.
 This chairlift now has access to the new beginner-friendly complex that was constructed as part of the expansion effort.
 There are four new trails, and existing trails were lengthened and made wider.
 In addition, the mountain expanded their snow-making capabilities by 66% over the entire mountain.

 At the Pistol complex side of the mountain, two trails gained snow-making capabilities.
 The Blundersmoke Terrain Park received new permanent snow guns, and the Side Arm trail was widened by over 50 ft.
 A new glades trail named "Parallax Glades" was cut between Out of Sight and Side Arm.

 The summer of 2016 added a mountain coaster to Gunstock's list of attractions.
 The coaster operates both in the summer and winter.

 On the night of July 20, 2022, the entirety of the resort's management team resigned due to overreach by the Gunstock Area Commission after members of the commission tried to take a "larger stake of control" over the daily operations of the resort along with accusations of disrespecting the resort's staff.
 The following day, the resort closed "until further notice".
+The closure was resolved after 13 days, with the management team returning to work.

+Following a ski season that saw mechanical issues with Gunstock Mountain Resort’s Panorama chairlift, including a 6 day stretch where it was inoperable, Gunstock Area Commission announced that they will be focusing on mechanical upgrades to their lift system in the 2025 offseason.

 Night skiing

 Gunstock features night skiing on its lower mountain slopes.
 The detachable quad and the upper mountain trails are not lit.

 Snow tubing is also available on certain nights.

+Gunstock hosts an annual glowstick themed night terrain park competition called "Glow and Throw" during the ski season.